Our promotion of British values in school

 The curriculum is mapped in detail across the whole school.
 Listed below are some examples of how we promote these values in our school community:

 Pupil voice is significant in regards to life at Langland.
-Our pupil elected school council plays a strong role in our school.
+Our pupil elected Junior Leadership Team plays a strong role in our school.
 They are elected by their class peers and are involved in making Langland a better place to learn.
-Pupils have a great amount of input in regards to what and how they learn, which promotes pupil voice.
-For example, the pupils decide as a class how they would like to learn certain skills in subjects and this is used to inform the teacher’s planning.

 Pupil questionnaires and interviews are also conducted throughout the year.
-We know that the formation of the school council and the active participation of our pupils will sow the seeds for a more sophisticated understanding of democracy in the future.
+We know that the formation of the Junior Leadership Team and the active participation of our pupils will sow the seeds for a more sophisticated understanding of democracy in the future.

 The Rule of Law